Hi friends!

 SENSORY PLAY

-Cover the play space with newspaper or table cover(preferably); clean up will be much easier.
+Cover the play space with newspaper or a table cover(preferably).

 Allow the kids to play with the coconut & powders, crush the cereal, and help grate rinds.
 They can taste and smell anything they’d like.